tertek/tertek.github.io/_posts/2025-05-05-modern-website-development-with-php-part-2.md

 </html>
 ```

 `getenv('VITE_SERVER_URI')` will insert the URI to the Vite Development Server, where we will include the Vite Client and our `app.js`.
-Through this, styles will be imported with fill Hot Module Reloading support.
+Through this, styles will be imported with Hot Module Reloading support.

 #### Full Integration